Skip to main content

 • ske.backstage.component/dependsOn: comma-separated list of values for spec.dependsOn

-For example, to set spec.owner and spec.providesApis, you can update your pipeline stage with the snippet below:
+For example, to set spec.owner and spec.providesApis, you can update your Pipeline Stage with the snippet below:

 Promise workflow with custom Component values